Herm71/blackbird-adsense-plugin/readme.md

 # Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
 Motivation for developing this plugin is two-fold. **First**, it was an excuse to hone my WordPress development skills by developing a plugin that includes a widget. **Second**, I maintain multiple WordPress websites; therefore, I wanted an easy way to include Google AdSense ads into all of them.
 A plugin seemed to fit the bill.

 # Installation